 Additionally, some dentists determine dental bonding as being the most suitable for small cosmetic changes or as a temporary correction of cosmetic defects.

 Finally, dental bonding is also deemed appropriate for teeth correction in areas of low bite pressure.
-In conclusion, your dentist during consultations will advise on the best cosmetic approach for your particular dental problem.
+In conclusion, your dentist during consultations will advise on the cosmetic approach for your particular dental problem.